orstavik/JoiComponents/book/chapter7_style/styleCallback/0_Intro_Style_in_web_comps.md

 8. Pattern: manual `styleCallback()` part 1
    Where to listen for the style? the lightDOM host element.
-That way the style property can travel. via manual, local use a callback to implement a listener for both CSS shortcuts and ElementSpecificCssProperties custom to each individual element. it is naive, because it is triggered manually after each change. for processing CustomCssShortcuts in web components
+That way the style property can travel. via manual, local use a callback to implement a listener for both CSS shorthands and ElementSpecificCssProperties custom to each individual element. it is naive, because it is triggered manually after each change. for processing CustomCssShorthands in web components

    same example as above, only in a web component todo example: `color-mode: day #990000;` using numeric value and a function to calculate palette?